-Our positions in reference to this instrument, therefore, are-
+Our positions in reference to this instrument, therefore, areor Ross party, in general council or otherwise.

 1. That it is not an act of union merging the two nations into one, because one of the parties maintained that they had been already merged and acted throughout upon that principle.